Can You Get Fired for Calling in Sick?

-In most cases, and depending on company policy, employees are required to either call or email to let their employer know they won't be in to work.
+In most cases, and depending on company policy, employees are required to either call, email, or text to let their employer know they won't be in to work.

-Be aware that while some employers may indeed fire sick employees unjustly.
-In most cases, you can improve your chances of having a job to come back to by only calling in sick when you actually are under the weather.
+Be aware that while some employers may indeed fire sick employees unjustly, in most cases, you can improve your chances of having a job to come back to by only calling in sick when you actually are under the weather.